MrSwiss/KissAnime-Tweaks/README.md

 # KissAnime-Tweaks
-KissAnime.com Tweaks such as adblock.ki
+KissAnime.com Tweaks such as adblock.